5 Frugal Things Post 13

 Turning down the heating

 I checked my energy bill this week and got a bit of a shock.
 I know it’s always loads more in the winter than the summer, and the direct debits should even themselves out.
 However our December bill when we really were home a lot of the time was £100!!
 Our direct debit is only £66.
 So, I did a meter reading and registered it to hopefully give accuracy and take the bills down a bit, but action is needed to save some money.
-I wrote a post about my energy savings ideas,

 Yesterday I managed to work from home and keep the temperature to 20 degrees rather than the normal 22 degrees that I have been leaving it at.
 I wore warm clothes and wrapped up in my blankets.
 It was actually okay.
 I managed the whole day with the temperature lower.
 We also need to use the oven less and the hob more and use the tumble dryer less.